Skip to contents

 1. Budget at Completion (BAC): The total budget for the project.

-2. Actual Cost (AC): The actual cost incurred for the work performed on an activity during a specific time period.
+2. Actual Cost (AC): The cumulative actual cost incurred for the work performed to date.

 3. Planned Value (PV): The authorized budget assigned to scheduled work.